extension-js/extension.js/docs/TELEMETRY.md

 Telemetry is **opt-out**.
 On the first run where none of the overrides above apply, the CLI prints a one-line notice explaining how to disable it and records an `enabled` consent marker so the notice does not repeat.

-CI environments are respected the same way as local runs — `EXTENSION_TELEMETRY=0` in your CI env turns it off across the board.
+CI environments are respected the same way as local runs, `EXTENSION_TELEMETRY=0` in your CI env turns it off across the board.

 ## Local audit log